 Weather: Warm and windy

 We will stop here to rest and have a quick tour.
 Afterward, we will be able to watch a spectacular sunset over the Vilcabamba mountain range.
 Then, it will be just another 20 minutes until we stop for the night at our second campsite Chaquicocha (Dry Lake) at 3600 m/11811 ft.
-After dinner, if you’re not too exhausted, we can do some star gazing, and we’ll point out the fascinating Inca constellations.
-This sky is something to behold in the magnificent Southern Hemisphere away from all the artificial lighting.
+After dinner, if you’re not too exhausted, we can also do some star gazing, and we’ll point out the fascinating Inca constellations.
+Not to mention, this sky is something to behold in the magnificent Southern Hemisphere away from all the artificial lighting.

 Walking distance: 16 km/9.94 miles (7-8 hours)

 Campsite altitude: 3600 m/11811 ft above sea level

 Considered: The most challenging day (you will have survived the two highest passes)